kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 1. Clone this repository on your local machine & access the fleetio-go-e2e-sample.xcodeproj project via Xcode
 2. Navigate to the fleetio-go-e2e-sampleUITests folder
-3. Find the Tests folder and run the FleetioGoUITests test class to execute the iOS UI Tests!
+3. Find the Tests folder & run the FleetioGoUITests test class to execute the iOS UI Tests!

 Here is a detailed overview of the contents in the repository.
-Focus on all the files within the fleetio-go-e2e-sampleUITests folder, those contain all my changes.
+Focus on all the files within the fleetio-go-e2e-sampleUITests folder, those contain the majority of my code.

+Subfolders within the fleetio-go-e2e-sampleUITests folder...

 Tests Folder  - Contains the main Test Class to run the iOS End to End Tests From